Pradeep1205k/blog-website/README.md

 # Blog Management System

 This is a simple blog management system where users can create, read, update, and delete blogs.
 It utilizes Node.js and MongoDB on the backend for data storage and retrieval.
-Bootstrap is used for frontend styling to ensure a responsive and visually appealing user interface.
+Bootstrap is used for front-end styling to ensure a responsive and visually appealing user interface.

 ## Features